skellis46/finger-pointing-moon/case-for-support.md

 ### Timetable and milestones

-See the Workplan attachment (Ellis_SK_Workplan.pdf) for monthly breakdown of planned research and development activities.
+See the Workplan attachment (Ellis_Workplan.pdf) for monthly breakdown of planned research and development activities.

 ### Digital and data management